Affiliated Training Hospitals

 Parkland Heath & Hospital System

 Parkland Memorial Hospital is the health care facility of the Dallas County Hospital District and is an important teaching hospital for UT Southwestern Medical School.
 The primary purpose of the Dallas County Hospital District is to provide medical care for all of Dallas County.
-Currently, Parkland has approximately 968 beds, excluding infant beds; 371 of these beds are designed for the surgical services.
+Currently, Parkland has 862 beds, excluding infant beds; 371 of these beds are designed for the surgical services.
 The surgical beds have an occupancy of more than 90 percent.
 Approximately 150,000 emergency room visits are realized each year, and there are more than 800,000 outpatient visits per year.

 At Parkland, the resident is introduced to the core curriculum in orthopaedic surgery and has junior resident responsibilities on each of the orthopaedic services.
 Trauma and the treatment of post-traumatic conditions are emphasized.
 Approximately 50 percent of the orthopaedic admissions at Parkland are emergent and 50 percent are elective.